 Why We Love Cow Appreciation Day

-Cows give us the ability to have the dairy products we love, including milk, cheese, yogurt, and ice cream.
-The typical American consumes slightly less than two cups of total dairy each day, which is less than the USDA recommended two to three cups.
+Cows provide us with dairy products like milk, cheese, yogurt, and ice cream.
+The typical American consumes slightly less than two cups of total dairy each day, which is less than the USDA-recommended two to three cups.

 The U.S. economy relies on cows

 Based on a 2014 economic published analysis, beef cattle production contributed approximately $165 billion to the U.S. economy through direct and indirect economic and employment opportunities.

 We have a lot more in common with cows than we think.
 We share 80% of our DNA with cows, according to a 2009 study in the journal “Science.”
 Also, cows have been known to form friendships and familial ties, as humans do.
 Like humans, cows also show extreme excitement after being let out into an open field, after long periods of time indoors.